Physical therapy education: Malta

 In Malta, Physical Therapy B.Sc. (honours) is available as a course which can be obtained after finishing a four-year course at the Institute of Health Care of the University of Malta.
 This course involves all aspects of Physiotherapy.
-Students have an intensive three-year theoretical course after whom s/he spends the last year doing clinical placements (in total = four years).
+Students have an intensive three-year theoretical course after whom s/he spends the last year doing clinical placements (four years in total).
 Students learn how to assess and treat patients.
 To be able to secure a license to practice as a physiotherapist, one must be able to pass some practical exams which involves both assessment and treatment.
 In the fourth year, students are also expected to complete a physiotherapy research project, which fulfills the requirements of an Honours degree.

 Spain

-In Spain a physiotherapy student is required to complete 3 years of training after having passed a university entrance exam.
+In Spain a physiotherapy student is required to complete three years of training after having passed a university entrance exam.
 After completing a physiotherapy program, another exam can be taken to work for the public health system of an autonomous community, or a graduate can work for private hospitals, clinics, etc. There are 43 universities with physiotherapy faculties in Spain.

 Since 2009 physiotherapy has become a four-year career.
-Physiotherapists who have finished their 3 years of training can also take one more year.
+Physiotherapists who have finished their three years of training can also take one more year.